adelin-diac/pdf_app/README.md

 - Python 3.6+
 - pip
-- virtualenv (optional - if not used then packages will be installed globally)
+- virtualenv (optional - if not used then packages will have to be installed globally)
 - TkDND [install from here](https://github.com/petasis/tkdnd/releases)
 - TKinterDnD2 [install from here](https://sourceforge.net/projects/tkinterdnd/files/)